Dubai FAQ

 Drugs in Dubai UAE

 Watch out when travelling to Dubai.
-That bread roll you had at Heathrow, or the anti-hayfever pills or cough medicine you just bought at Boots, might get you an unexpected extended stay in Dubai, courtesy of the local constabulary.
+That bread roll you had at Heathrow, or the anti-hayfever pills or cough medicine you just bought at Boots, might get you an unexpected extended stay in Dubai, courtesy of the local constabulary and the strict law in the UAE regarding drug use and possession.
 While the information on this page relates to Dubai, expect it to be the same or similar in other Emirates.
-According to the UK Foreign Office, 59 Britons were arrested on drug related charges in the UAE in 2007.
+For example, according to the UK Foreign Office, 59 Britons were arrested on drug related charges in the UAE in 2007.

 Drugs in Dubai - marijuana, hashish, cocaine, heroin, etc

-Dubai and the UAE are very strict when it comes to illegal drugs / narcotics and have a zero-tolerance policy.
-The standard minimum jail sentence for possession is 4 years and some high profile names have been caught at the airport.
-The number of drug cases has increased sharply in 2007 and 2008.
-Possibly as a result of the increasing population of Dubai but also because the Dubai customs officials at Dubai airport have more sophisticated equipment that can detect minute quantities of drugs.
+Abu Dhabi, Dubai and the UAE are very strict with respect to laws related to possession and use of drugs and narcotics, and have a zero-tolerance policy.
+The standard minimum jail sentence for possession is 4 years, and some high profile names have been caught at Dubai airport breaking the law.
+The number of drug cases and charges increased sharply in 2007 and 2008, possibly as a result of the increasing population of Dubai but also because the Dubai customs officials at Dubai airport have more sophisticated equipment that can detect minute quantities of drugs.

 Just like anywhere in the world, if you want to make a statement and stand out in a crowd, whether because of appearance or behaviour, you can assume you'll stand out to customs authorities also, which probably increases your chances of being randomly selected for further questioning.
 We're not saying it's fair, just pointing out what is common, and yes you can be just plain unlucky - as it seems with some of the examples below.
 If you do get into trouble, it usually goes smoother if you try to negotiate for phone calls etc rather than demand your rights (especially if you don't know what they are).